-1.3.1 Financial reporting standards that became effective in the current period
+1.3.1 Financial reporting standards that became effective in the current year

-During the period of 2022, the Bank has adopted the revised financial reporting standards which are effective for fiscal year beginning on or after 1 January 2022.
-These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting treatment and, for some standards, providing temporary reliefs or temporary exemptions for users of the standards.
+During the year 2022, the Bank has adopted the revised financial reporting standards and interpretations which are effective for fiscal years beginning on or after 1 January 2022.
+These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting treatment and providing accounting guidance for users of the standards.